open-telemetry/opentelemetry-ebpf-profiler/CONTRIBUTING.md

 That responsibility includes maintaining the component, triaging and responding to issues, and reviewing pull requests.

-Sometimes a language interpreter may be in need of a new or additional Code Owner.
+Sometimes the component may be in need of a new or additional Code Owner.
 A few reasons this situation may arise would be:

 - The existing Code Owners are actively looking for more help.
 - A previous Code Owner stepped down.